chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ```

 It is the most famous client for GraphQl.
 You can generally read more about it [here](https://www.apollographql.com/docs/react/data/queries/).
 We will use the same query and assign it to a constant variable.
+Create this new directory for all constant values `constants/` and inside `constants/` add queries file `constants/queries.qgl.ts`

 ```
-// create a constant directory and add this code inside it
-// constants/queries.qgl.ts

 import gql from "@apollo/client";
 const pairSymbolsQuery = gql`
   {